-Trump Tower Was Wiretapped By FBI During Obama Era–To Capture Russian Mob Boss
+Trump Tower Was Wiretapped By FBI During Obama Era To Capture Russian Mob Boss

 — Donald J. Trump (@realDonaldTrump) June 19, 2013

-No, Putin never attended the Moscow Miss Universe Pageant.
-Instead, the American fugitive Alimzhan Tokhtakhounov did attend.
-While there is no indication whether Trump ever met Tokhtakhounov, the Russian did sit in the VIP section quite near Trump.
+Putin never attended the Moscow Miss Universe Pageant.
+Instead, the American fugitive Alimzhan Tokhtakhounov attended the event.
+While there is no indication whether Trump ever met Tokhtakhounov, the Russian crime boss did sit in the VIP section near Trump.

 What are your thoughts about the Trump Tower being wiretapped by the FBI during the Obama era?
-What are your thoughts about the Russian mob boss fugitive Alimzhan Tokhtakhounov?
+What are your thoughts about Russian mob boss and fugitive Alimzhan Tokhtakhounov?
 Share your thoughts below.

 [Featured Image by Drew Angerer/Getty Images]